Registration

 What Is Legacy Policy on Medications?

-What Is Legacy Policy on Individual Education Plans ( IEP)?
+What Is the Legacy Policy on Individual Education Plans ( IEP)?

 We understand that every child is different and all families have the same common interest, for their child to have an enjoyable, safe summer.
 We require that if your child has an IEP, it be uploaded so our membership office and our summer staff understand how to serve your child best.
 IEPs allow us to see how your child may communicate with peers or need additional guidance and support during the summer.